The Ultimate Guide to User Acceptance Testing (UAT)

 1. UAT prerequisites: project scope and objectives

-We document the pain point at the very start of the project:
+So, we document the pain point at the very start of the project:

-During UAT, we can verify that:
+With this documentation, we can verify at any point that:

-• The pain point is gone.
+- The pain point is gone.
 We no longer have complaints or support requests from confused, team-less users.

-• The whole team is aligned.
-“This is what we’re trying to achieve, and this is how we’re going to do it.”
+- The whole team is aligned: “This is what we’re trying to achieve, and this is how we’re going to do it.”

 2. Prepare and document workflows & wireframes